All Episodes

 We put up a candidate like that and we will win.

-I told what the problem of the Republican Party is.
+That's why all the focus on this program and even the Granavan Cesarin interview, I told what the problem the Republican Party is.

 That wasn't just a bash Obama interview or bash the Democrats.

-The Republican Party is headed up by a bunch of country club blue blood Rockefeller liberals and moderates that don't want any part of conservatism because they're embarrassed about the abortion issue.
+The Republican Party is headed up by a bunch of country club blue-blood Rockefeller liberals and moderates that don't want any part of conservatism because they're embarrassed about the abortion issue.

 They don't like social issues being part of their party.

-And if we put up a genuine conservative, we will win.
+If we put up a genuine conservative, we will win.

 We're making the case for our case on this radio show every day.